Thank you! Your submission has been received!

 (By contrast, a 12 hour+ reading might be powerful, but only presents one snapshot.
 It's like trying to understand the plot of a movie by looking at just one high-fidelity frame).

-HRV can also act as a cornerstone biomarker to create new insights into sleep, illness, workout recovery, biological age, mental flow, and more - when combined with other biomarkers.
+HRV can also act as a cornerstone biomarker to create new insights into sleep, illness, workout recovery, biological age, mental flow, and more - when combined with other high-fidelity biomarkers like body composition or certain blood labs.
 At Spren, we're dedicated to surfacing more insights that reside within the combination of HRV and other biomarkers.

 - A Hernández-Vicente et al, 2020 Front Physiol., Heart Rate Variability and Exceptional LongevityU